-Our jet-lag waned away as we’re golf-carted through the lush jungle backdrop, having down-paced, checked-in and supped a refreshing herbal tea at reception.
-Along the way, we dodged sun-basking lizards, white peacocks and a handsome member of staff dressed head to toe in white, fussing over the placement of a basket of pillarbox red umbrellas. the clean, white-washed terraces of the suites were accented with electric blue cushions.
-Canary yellow towels rested on white, wooden deckchairs. the detail in design thought that has gone into creating this resort starts to show, as does a love for primary colours.
+Our jet-lag waned away as we were golf-carted through the lush jungle backdrop, having down-paced, checked-in and supped a refreshing herbal tea at reception.
+Along the way, we dodged sun-basking lizards, white peacocks and a handsome member of staff dressed head to toe in white, fussing over the placement of a basket of pillar box red umbrellas.
+The clean, white-washed terraces of the suites were accented with electric blue cushions.
+Canary yellow towels rested on white, wooden deckchairs.
+The detail in design thought that has gone into creating this resort starts to show, as does a love for primary colours.

 Right on time

 While you’re Out There

 Just 15 minutes from the Hotel Esencia is Rio Secreto, ‘the eighth wonder of the world’, a stunning underground river with thousands of dramatic stalactites and stalagmites.
 It’s a must-do interruption to your rest-and-relax routine at the hotel.